ckan/ckan/doc/authorization.rst

 Organizations have members.
 The members of an organization have a role.
 Currently the roles available are.

-* Admin:  An organizations Administrator have all permissions for that organization, including adding or removing members.
+* Admin:  Administrators of an organization can add or remove members of the organization.
+They can add, edit, view and delete datasets owned by the organization.
+Admins can also make owned datasets public or private.

-* Editor: This roles allows editing of datasets.
+* Editor: Editors of an organization can view, edit and delete datasets as well as view any owned datasets.

 * Member: Members of an organization can view datasets belonging to an organization including private datasets.

-When a user creates an organization (assuming they have permission to do this) then they are made an Admin of that organization.
+When a user creates a new organization, they automatically become the first administrator of that organization.

 Config Settings
 ---------------